linien-org/linien/README.md

 Default value for user name and password is `root`.

-When connecting to a RedPitaya for the first time, the application will ask you whether you want to install the server component on the device.
-In order to do so, the RedPitaya has to have access to the internet.
+When connecting to a RedPitaya for the first time, the application offers you to install the server component on the device.
+Please note that this requires internet access on the RedPitaya (not only LAN access).

 After installation of the server libraries, Linien will start the server and connect to it.
 You never need to start or stop anything on the server manually as the client automatically takes care of this.

+The server operates autonomously: closing the client application doesn't have any influence on the lock status.
+You may also start multiple clients connecting to the same server.

 ### Setting things up